 The term “character-separated values” is often used with CSV as well because some CSVs use something other than a comma to designated cell division.

-Other times you may not be able to import a CSV file and your only option is to copy/paste the information from another source.
+Other times you may not be able to open a CSV file in Google Sheets and your only option is to copy/paste CSV into Google Sheets the information from another source.

 Google Sheets has a built-in data separation tool you can use to fix issues with CSVs.